dragonfly/dragonfly/README.md

 By default, dragonfly *maximises* functions.
-To minimise a function, simply pass the negative of the function. dragonfly is compatible with python2.7 and python3 and has been tested on Linux and Mac OS platforms.
+To minimise a function, simply pass the negative of the function. dragonfly is compatible with python2.7 and python3 and has been tested on Linux, Mac OS, and Windows platforms.

 For questions and bug reports please email kandasamy@cs.cmu.edu